 Review Summary and Concluding Thoughts

 Overall, these are pretty phenomenal for the price.
-One of the best wireless headphones that you can buy in the Rs.
-3000 to 4000 Price range.
-This is one of the headphones that I really liked to use
+One of the best wireless headphones that you can buy in Rs.
+2000 to 4000 Price range.
+This is one of the headphones that I liked to use

 Review Summary Score